Itinerary: Costa Cilento, Marina di Camerota, Palinuro, Ascea, Castellabate, Paestum

 The scenic drive along the stunning coast of Cilento

 Whoever thinks that there is nothing to see below the Amalfi Coast is greatly mistaken.
 One of the beauties that you can find beyond the wonderful Salerno coast is Cilento National Park, declared World Heritage by UNESCO.
 We are talking about the large peninsula between the Gulf of Salerno and the Gulf of Policastro, with a hundred kilometers of coastline caressed by crystal-clear sea waters, and a hinterland featuring awe-inspiring mountains, deep canyons, and pristine nature.
 It is real hiking and a swimming paradise at the same time!

-Our trip along the Cilento coast begins from Marina di Camerota (pic n°1), following one of the most beautiful scenic roads of Italy.
-Few kilometers away from this fishing village, you will find the most famous seaside resort on this coast, the legendary Palinuro (pic n°2).
+Our trip along the Cilento coast begins from Marina di Camerota (pic n°1), following one of the most beautiful scenic roads in Italy.
+A few kilometers away from this fishing village, you will find the most famous seaside resort on this coast, the legendary Palinuro (pic n°2).
 Virgil tells us that it was here where the helmsman of Aeneas, a man called Palinuro, was lured by the sirens' seductive song and fell into the water, drowning.

 This peninsula extends far into the sea, its northern side is made of a steep coast and small coves.
 Although the numerous grottos and caves are not sensational as in other parts of Italy, the witty stories told by the local fishermen make such trips a memorable experience.
 You can also see the famous "Arco Naturale"(pic n°3) from the south side of the cape.

 Ascea, the popular tourist resort on the Cilento Coast is just a few kilometers away from Palinuro.
-The most beautiful beaches you will find in the last flat part of the coast, just before the rocks rise out of the sea.
+The most beautiful beaches you will find are in the last flat part of the coast, just before the rocks rise out of the sea.